diarrabak/MERNProject/README.md

-# MERNProject Team-1
+# MERNProject
-   ## This is a team project aiming at developing a website for a workshop.
+   ## This project aims at developing a website for a workshop.
    ## The MERN (MongoDB, Express.js, React.js and Node) stack will be used to implement this project

  ## Features